Towards Atoms of Large Language Models: Atoms of LLMs

 \subsection{Evaluation Details}

-To ensure robustness in real activations, especially in the presence of outliers or bad values, we introduce quantile statistics to correspond to the prior conditions in Theorem~\ref{theorem:Uniqueness_of_Sparse_Representation_and_Exact_Recovery}.
-Specifically, we define two important statistics: \begin{itemize} \item \textbf{Quantile sparsity \(K_q\)}: The quantile of sparsity \(K_q\) is defined as
+To practically assess the stability of identified representational units, we introduce quantile-based statistics that correspond to the prior conditions in Theorem~\ref{theorem:Uniqueness_of_Sparse_Representation_and_Exact_Recovery}.
+Specifically, we define two statistics: \begin{itemize} \item \textbf{Quantile sparsity \(K_q\)}: The quantile of sparsity \(K_q\) is defined as

-where \(\pmb \delta\) is a coefficient vector sampled from the distribution \(\mathcal{P}_{\Delta}\), and the random variable \(K := \|\pmb \delta\|_0\) represents the sparsity of the sampled coefficient vector.
+where \(\bm \delta\) is a coefficient vector sampled from the distribution \(\mathcal{P}_{\Delta}\), and the random variable \(K := \|\bm \delta\|_0\) represents the sparsity of the sampled coefficient vector.
 In simple terms, the quantile sparsity \(K_q\) indicates that at least \(q\) of the samples have sparsity no greater than \(K_q\). \item \textbf{Quantile coherence \(\mu_q\)}: Similarly, the quantile of coherence \(\mu_q\) is defined as

 where \((\mathcal{I}, \mathcal{J})\) is uniformly sampled from all unordered pairs of indices (\(\mathcal{I} \neq \mathcal{J}\)), and the random variable \(C := |\langle \tilde{\boldsymbol{d}}_\mathcal{I}, \tilde{\boldsymbol{d}}_\mathcal{J} \rangle|\) represents the coherence between two atoms.
 In simple terms, this means that the probability of randomly selecting a pair of different atoms with coherence no greater than \(\mu_q\) is at least \(q\). \end{itemize} Based on these definitions, for the supports of most samples, if the condition \(\mu_q < \frac{1}{2K_q-1}\) holds, we can conclude that at least \(q\) proportion of the samples satisfy the sufficient conditions for uniqueness and recoverability.